 Open Access Policy

-Our open access policy is in accordance with the Budapest Open Access Initiative (BOAI) definition - it means that articles have free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+Our open access policy is in accordance with the Budapest Open Access Initiative (BOAI) definition - it means that articles have free availability on the public internet, permitting any users to read, download, copy, distribute, print, search or link to the full texts of these articles, scan them for indexing, use them for any other lawful purpose, without financial, legal or technical barriers other than those inseparable from gaining access to the internet itself.

 Digital archiving and policy of data keeping

 However, we recommend to wait until the publisher’s version is issued because it has a set of data that facilitate you future citation.

 - author can archive publisher’s version/PDF

 Policy of data keeping